sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     $ git push

 Now we are ready to actually upgrade to Rails 4.0.

+# Stage 2 - Upgrade to Rails 4
+Now we are prepared to actually upgrade to Rails 4.
+We checkout a new branch

+    $ git checkout -b upgrade-to-rails-4
+    $ git push --set-upstream origin upgrade-to-rails-4

 ## Prepare the Gemfile
 The first step is to change the Ruby version in the Gemfile.
 But we also want